 Stanley Kubrick wanted the tablecloth on the War Room table to be green, so it looked like the world leaders were playing poker with the world's fate.
 However, this makes little sense, since the film's budget required it to be shot in black & white, so color of the tablecloth would make no difference on the final film release.

-In addition to the 100 megaton bomb citation there are other oblique references to the Soviets' "Tsar Bomba" project in regards to the Doomsday Machine: The Ambassador laments his citizens' wanting, among other things, "more nylons" and the political difficulty this presented to defense spending.
+There are oblique references to the Soviets' "Tsar Bomba" project in regards to the Doomsday Machine: The Ambassador laments his citizens' wanting, among other things, "more nylons" and the political difficulty this presented to defense spending.
 It is alleged that construction of the retardation parachute for the tested bomb's air drop disrupted the Soviet hosiery industry for months in order to secure enough material.
 Dr. Strangelove says "When you only wish to bury bombs there is no limit to the size".
 The manufactured test bomb was so large and heavy that no early 1960s vintage strategic bomber was capable of carrying it without substantial modifications impacting speed, range and radar-eluding capabilities.
 Its utility as a strategic weapon was therefore so severely limited as to render it negligible.
 Announcement of the Doomsday Machine was supposed to be announced at a coming party conference because "the Premier loves surprises".
 The Tsar Bomba test took place during what was supposed to be a several year nuclear test suspension between the US and USSR.

 Peter Sellers was not keen on multiple takes, one of Stanley Kubrick's trademarks.
 Kubrick felt that Sellers's performance improved with each successive take, while Sellers couldn't understand why he was being asked to keep doing the same scene over and over.